 It’s common knowledge that when it comes to aesthetics, Seoul is practically the motherland.
 Naturally, one can also expect their cafe culture to follow that same ethos.

 If you’re jetting to Seoul sometime soon, we’ve got you covered.
-From speakeasy-esque cafes in Gwanghui-dong to indie mum-and-pop ones at Mapo District, here are 10 themed cafes to punctuate your itinerary with:
+From speakeasy-esque cafes in Gwanghui-dong to indie mum-and-pop ones at Mapo District, here are 10 unique cafes in South Korea to punctuate your itinerary with:

 P.S.
 Read till the end to find out how you can get your hands on affordable SIM cards from iShopChangi.com before you jet off to navigate your way to these cafes!